 \subsection{Syntax-Aware Watermarking: \texttt{STONE}}

-\texttt{STONE} is a code watermarking method specifically designed to preserve the quality of generated code.
-This section describes how STONE performs watermark insertion and detection.
-We describe the insertion process, where watermarks are embedded only in non-syntactic tokens while keeping critical elements such as keywords, operators, and delimiters unchanged to preserve functionality and structure.
-Detection is performed by analyzing the distribution of green tokens among non-syntax elements.
+\texttt{STONE} is a code watermarking method designed to preserve the quality of generated code.
+This section introduces the watermark insertion and detection procedures of \texttt{STONE}.

-\paragraph{Inserting Watermarks} We define the keywords, whitespace, types, delimiters, and operators as functionally important syntactic elements and embed watermarks only in tokens that do not belong to these categories.
+\paragraph{Inserting Watermarks} We treat keywords, whitespace, types, delimiters, and operators as syntactic elements and embed watermarks only in non-syntactic tokens.
 Algorithm~\ref{alg:zero_bit_generation} describes how \texttt{STONE} embeds watermarks during code generation.
-Given a prompt $\mathbf{x}$ and $\mathbf{y}_{:t}$, the tokens generated up to the previous time step, the language model $f_\text{LM}$ computes the initial probability distribution $\mathbf{p}_t$ for the token to be generated at the current time step $t$. \texttt{STONE} samples a candidate token $\tilde{y}_t$ based on this initial probability distribution.
-If the sampled token is not in the syntax element set, \texttt{STONE} divides the vocabulary $\mathcal{V}$ into a green/red list according to the green token ratio $\gamma$.
-It then increases the likelihood of sampling tokens from the green list by adding a constant $\delta$ to their logit values.
+Given a prompt $\mathbf{x}$ and previously generated tokens $\mathbf{y}_{<t}$, the language model $f_\text{LM}$ computes the initial probability distribution $\mathbf{p}_t$ at time step $t$. \texttt{STONE} first samples a candidate token $\tilde{y}_t$ from the initial probability distribution.
+If the sampled token is not in the syntax element set, \texttt{STONE} then divides the vocabulary $\mathcal{V}$ into a green and red list according to the green token ratio $\gamma$.
+It then increases the likelihood of sampling green-list tokens by adding a constant $\delta$ to their logit values.
 Using the adjusted logits, \texttt{STONE} updates the probability distribution and samples the final token $y_t$ for time step $t$.

 \paragraph{Detecting Watermarks} We assess how many green tokens are present in the code, and if this value surpasses a certain threshold, we conclude that the code was generated by an LLM.
 When identifying potential green tokens, we focus only on non-syntactic elements.
-Algorithm~\ref{alg:zero_bit_detection} details the watermark detection process. $N^E$ represents the number of etc tokens~(non-syntax tokens) in the code, and $N^E_G$ denotes the number of green tokens among them.
+Algorithm~\ref{alg:zero_bit_detection} details the watermark detection process. $N^E$ represents the number of \emph{etc} tokens~(non-syntax tokens) in the code, and $N^E_G$ denotes the number of green tokens among them.
 We replicate the division of the vocabulary into green and red lists at each time step during code generation to determine whether a specific token is a green token.
 If the $z$-score exceeds the predefined threshold $z_{\text{threshold}}$, the code is determined to be generated by an LLM.